ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingSlideMovement/README.md

 ## Prerequisites

-* [Add the Tilia.CameraRigs.TrackedAlias.Unity] prefab to the scene Hierarchy.
+* [Add the Tilia.CameraRigs.TrackedAlias.Unity -> CameraRigs.TrackedAlias] prefab to the scene hierarchy.
 * [Install the Tilia.Input.UnityInputManager] package dependency in to your [Unity] project.
 * [Install the Tilia.Locomotors.AxisMove.Unity] package dependency in to your Unity project.